Never pour water down the drain when there may be another use for it such as watering a plant or garden, or for cleaning around your home.

 Install a toilet dam or displacement device such as a bag or bottle to cut down on the amount of water needed for each flush.
 Be sure installation does not interfere with the operating parts.

-When purchasing new or replacement toilets, consider low-volume units which use less than half the water of older models.
+When purchasing new or replacement toilets, consider low-volume units that use less than half the water of older models.
 In many areas, low-volume units are required by local building codes.

 Take shorter showers.
 Replace your showerhead with an ultra-low-flow version.
 Some units are available that allow you to cut off the flow without adjusting the water temperature knobs.